knightazura/ghost-sdk/Apps-Getting-Started-for-Ghost-Devs.md

 For example, if your app's folder name is `example-app`, the value of `activeApps` should be `["example-app"]`.
 Double quotes are required.

 Once added, restart Ghost and your app will be installed & loaded.

+### Changelog

+0.0.2
+- Removed `.App` from boilerplate signature
+- Added new filter syntax inc using `deregister` instead of `unregister`
+- Switched underscore to lodash

+0.0.1
+Initial publish